-Rosacea is a common, yet often misunderstood, inflammatory skin disease that may cause facial redness, sensitive skin, burning, stinging, swelling, papules, pustules, visible red capillary veins, red gritty eyes, and in more advanced cases, a disfiguring bulbous nose.
-Often misdiagnosed as adult acne, allergy or eczema, Rosacea, if left untreated, tends to worsen over time.
-Men and women of all ages can be affected, with over 45 million estimated sufferers of Rosacea worldwide.
+Rosacea is a common, yet often misunderstood, inflammatory skin disease that may cause facial redness, sensitive skin, burning, stinging, swelling, papules, pustules, visible red capillary veins, gritty red eyes, and in more advanced cases, a disfiguring bulbous nose.
+Often misdiagnosed as adult acne, allergy or eczema, rosacea, if left untreated, tends to worsen over time.
+Men and women of all ages can be affected, with over 45 million estimated sufferers of rosacea worldwide.

 Subtype One (Erythematotelangiectatic Rosacea) -

 Flushing and persistent redness of the central third of the face, typically with visible capillaries.